aergonaut/rosie/README.md

 ## Features

-- [ ] Check commit messages against a given regex
-- [ ] Check PR titles against a given regex
+- [ ] Check incoming Pull Requests against a library of different checks
 - [ ] Warn of violations in a comment posted on the Pull Request
 - [ ] Optionally add a failed status to the PR if standard is broken

+### Supported checks

+- [ ] Pull Request title follows standard format
+- [ ] Commit message follows standard format

 ## License